Approaches to the Study of Nationalism in India: Nationalist, Imperialist, Marxist, and Subaltern

 3. Role of the Indian National Congress:

-– The Marxist approach critically examines the role of the Indian National Congress (INC), the principal political party during the independence movement.
-While the INC led the struggle against colonial rule, Marxists argue that it was dominated by the bourgeois class with its own economic interests.
+– The Marxist view critiques the Indian National Congress (INC), which led the independence movement.
+They argue that the INC was mostly influenced by the wealthier class with its own interests.

 4. Class Composition of Nationalist Movements: